 They are faster at sensing flames and are the most extensively used detectors.
 These use a small amount of radioactive material to ionize air in an internal sensing chamber.
 This causes the air to become conductive, which allows current to flow between the two charged electrodes.
 The conductivity of the air decreases when smoke particles enter the chamber, and the alarm is set off when the conductivity reduces to a predetermined threshold.

 Using a combination of both detectors is the best option for most properties.

-Building managers must test smoke detectors every month to make sure they are functioning properly.
+Building managers must test smoke detectors monthly to ensure they are functioning correctly.
 Most of the alarms have a test button.
 Press it to check if the alarm is working.
 If you don’t hear the alarm or if the sound is weak, replace the batteries.
-Ensure you do this every year, and it is recommended to replace smoke detectors every 10 years.
+Ensure you do this every year, and replacing smoke detectors every 10 years is recommended.

 Amptec Fire and Security offers fire monitoring systems in Edmonton.
-We also provide other building safety equipment, including emergency lighting, emergency generators and carbon monoxide detectors.
+We also provide other building safety equipment, including emergency lighting, generators, and carbon monoxide detectors.

 To learn how to pick a fire alarm for your business, read our blog – How to Choose the Right Fire Alarm System for Your Business.

 For more information on our products and services, contact us today!